 This is also an outpatient procedure, which means you can go home when it’s done.
 It usually takes between 30 minutes to an hour.
 You’ll have to drink a liquid laxative the night before to clean out your bowels.
 This is because your large intestine must be clear for a successful test.
 Your doctor will give you instructions on how to prepare the day before.

 During the test, a long, thin colonoscope is inserted into your rectum and moved up through your large intestine.
 You may get a sedative to help you relax.
 If you do, you will need someone to take you home after it’s done.
+Get more information on the basics of a colonoscopy.

 X-Ray and CT Scan